CC-Digital-Innovation/Contextual-Cybernation/README.md

 ## TODO

+* Abstract each 'check' as an action for better extensibility and writability.
+* Correlate incoming alerts with a proper list of 'checks'.
 * Change geocoding API to [Nominatim](https://nominatim.org/release-docs/develop/api/Overview/)
 * Move to Kubernetes cluster
 * Support other APIs for data collection